strangerstudios/pmpro-add-name-to-checkout/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 0.6.1 - 2023-01-31 =
+* BUG FIX/EHANCMENT: Improved logic for offsite gateways that use PHP Sessions.
+Fixes an issue where PayPal Express (and other offsite gateways) weren't saving the first name and last name correctly. (@mircobabini)

 = 0.6.0 - 2021-10-07 =
 * ENHANCEMENT: Support checkouts with PayFast gateway. #23 (@jarrydlong)
 * ENHANCEMENT: Added translation for French. #26 (@femiyb)